carta/flipper-client/README.md

 ## Usage with Redis backend

-To connect flipper to redis just create an instance of `StrictRedis` and supply it to the `RedisFeatureFlagStore` backend.
+To connect flipper to redis just create an instance of `Redis` and supply it to the `RedisFeatureFlagStore` backend.
 Features will be tracked under the base key your provide (default is `features`).

 Keep in mind, this will do a network call every time a feature flag is checked, so you may want to add a local in-memory cache (see below).